 - 47. I don't recall any medical staff.
-I recall fighting and he surprised me with a punch.
+I recall fighting one of the twins and he surprised me with a punch.
 I had a bleeding nose and didn't receive any medical treatment for it.
-I don't remember any of the boys receiving medical treatment for injuries they picked up during these fights. - 48.
-I have no recollection of ever brushing my teeth when I was at Cardross or even ever using soap.
+I don't remember any of the boys receiving medical treatment for injuries they picked up during these fights. - I have no recollection of ever brushing my teeth when I was at Cardross or even ever using soap.